 Be sure to always have clean, fresh water available.
 It should be deep enough to get their heads submerged, to clean out their nostrils and prevent them from getting a condition called “sticky eye”, but they should not be able to get their bodies into the water.
 Duck and Goose feathers are waterproof because they oil them, and young Ducklings and Goslings cannot produce oil until they are several weeks old.
 When their mother raises them, she will oil their feathers for them, so they can go into the water at an earlier age than when they are artificially brooded.

 Ducklings and Goslings can have a chick waterer for the first week or two, and then they should have something deeper.
 Use a plastic bowl with 2″ chicken wire over the top, so they can get their heads in but can’t get into the bowl.
 The water will need to be changed often, as ducks and geese are dabblers and will get feed into their water constantly.
 Once they are fully feathered, they will appreciate some swimming water.
 Always make sure they can get out of the water, or they will drown.
 A ramp into and out of the swimming pool is a good idea, until they are large enough to get out on their own.
 Ducklings and Goslings make quite a mess when eating, and their droppings are prolific and wet.
 They must be kept clean and dry, so change bedding often.
 Pine shavings make good bedding for Ducklings and Goslings.
 You can also raise them on wire mesh.

 Use the 21% starter feed for the first 6 weeks or so.
-Grange Co-op offers Rogue Wild Game Bird (10RGBF-50RGBF) or Rogue Organic Chick Starter (10OCS-40OCS).
+Good options for the starter feed are the Rogue Wild Game Bird (10RGBF-50RGBF) or Rogue Organic Chick Starter (10OCS-40OCS) mentioned earlier in this article.
 Then gradually change them over to a 17-18% ration.